drosair/flux-k3s-homelab/docs/pi-control-plane-setup.md

 ---

-You're now running a production-ready Raspberry Pi Kubernetes control plane with secure backups, monitoring, and alerting. 🎉
+You're now running a production-ready Kubernetes control plane with secure backups, monitoring, and alerting. 🎉